ithill22/draft_madness_fe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Draft Madness is a Rails application that brings the excitement of March Madness to your fingertips.
 It allows users to participate in a thrilling fantasy game where they draft their own set of teams from the 64-team pool and earn points based on the multiplier of each team's seed.
+Enjoy the excitement of March Madness with Draft Madness!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>